101arrowz/fflate/README.md

 const origText = dec.decode(decompressed);
 console.log(origText); // Hello world!
 ```
-Note that encoding the compressed data as a string, like in `pako`, is not nearly as efficient as binary for data transfer.
-However, you can do it:
+If you're using an older browser, only want ASCII, or need to encode the compressed data itself as a string, you can use the following methods:
 ```js
 // data to string
 const dts = data => {